Honor killings by region: United Kingdom

-Every year in the United Kingdom (UK), officials estimates that at least a dozen women are victims of honor killings, almost exclusively within Asian and Middle Eastern families.
+Every year in the United Kingdom (UK), officials estimates that at least a dozen women died from honour killings, almost exclusively within South Asian and Middle Eastern families.
+There also evidence of this cultural phenomenon of shame and abuse within some families of the Travelling and Roma community.
 Often, cases cannot be resolved due to the unwillingness of families, relatives and communities to testify.
 A 2006 BBC poll for the Asian network in the UK found that one in ten of the 500 young Asians polled said that they could condone the killing of someone who had dishonored their families.
 In the UK, in December 2005, Nazir Afzal, Director, west London, of Britain's Crown Prosecution Service, stated that the United Kingdom has seen "at least a dozen honour killings" between 2004 and 2005.

-In 2010, Britain saw a 47% rise in the number of honor-related crimes.
+In 2009, Britain saw a 47% rise in the number of honor-related crimes.
 Data from police agencies in the UK report 2283 cases in 2010, and an estimated 500 more from jurisdictions that did not provide reports.
 These "honor-related crimes" also include house arrests and other parental punishments.
-Most of the attacks were conducted in cities that had high immigrant populations.
+Most of the attacks were conducted in towns and cities that have significant immigrant populations.

 One of the earliest prosecuted cases in the UK was that of 19-year-old Rukhsana Naz, who was forced to marry her second cousin from Pakistan at age 15.
-She embarked on an affair with the man she had really wanted to marry, fell pregnant and was murdered by her mother and brother for refusing to terminate her pregnancy and remain in her forced marriage.
+She embarked on an affair with the man she had really wanted to marry, fell pregnant and was murdered by her brother with the aid of her mother for refusing to terminate her pregnancy and remain in her forced marriage.

 Banaz Mahmod, a 20-year-old Iraqi Kurdish woman from Mitcham, south London, was murdered in 2006, in a murder orchestrated by her father, uncle and cousins.
 Her life and murder were presented in a documentary called Banaz: A Love Story, directed and produced by Deeyah Khan.
 The investigation into her disappearance and murder was dramatised in the 2020, two-part ITV mini-series, Honour, starring Keeley Hawes.

 Another well-known case was Heshu Yones, stabbed to death by her Kurdish father in London in 2002, because he thought she'd become too "westernized" and was involved in a relationship of which he didn't approve.
 Other examples include the killing of Tulay Goren, a Kurdish Shia Muslim girl who immigrated with her family from Turkey, and Samaira Nazir (Pakistani Muslim).